 about our current "priority groups" (as identified at the 2011 Assembly)

-at the Parish Assembly in July 2011 to reflect the fact that J&P lies
+up at the Parish Assembly in July 2011 to reflect the fact that J&P

-in recent years by our Pope’s annual Message of Peace to the world.
+reinforced in recent years by our Pope’s annual Message of Peace to

-The aim of the Group was to raise awareness of issues of Justice and Peace
+the world.
+The aim of the Group was to raise awareness of issues of

-working in line with the agreed objectives of the Parish Pastoral Council.
+Justice and Peace working in line with the agreed objectives of the Parish

-aimed at raising money for their own special charity.
-Through the Group
+and aimed at raising money for their own special charity.
+Through

-they are able to draw support and help in publicising and organising those
+the Group they are able to draw support and help in publicising and organising

 The Group meets monthly, mostly in prayer, exchanging information about